kingsword09/droid-acp/README.md

 ### Prerequisites

 1. Install Droid CLI from [Factory](https://factory.ai)
-2. Set your Factory API key:
+2. (Recommended) Set your Factory API key for Factory-hosted features:
    ```bash
    export FACTORY_API_KEY=fk-...
    ```

+> If you only need WebSearch via the built-in proxy + Smithery Exa MCP, a valid Factory key is not required (droid-acp injects a dummy key into the spawned droid process to satisfy droid's local auth gate).

 ### Running